JuliusWinston/pythonTutorials/projects/take_home.md

 4. Write a function that will keep dividing a number by 2 till the number is 1 or less.
 Display the results of each division as you go along.

 5. Given the list appliances = ['Fan', 'Toaster', 'Microwave', 'Heater', Flatscreen', Stereo Speakers'], write a loop to display all items in the list.

+6. Write a function that sorts a list and returns the sorted list.

+7. Write a function that takes a list of item prices in a checkout basket and find the total of all those item prices.

+8. Write a function that takes a list and sort the items in the list based on the sorting order that would be supplied as argument to the function. the sorting order is either "increasing" or "decreasing".